Pebbles, with texture.

 The additional textures I've added are wax (left image) and lifting out (right image) using both a brush and a crumpled tissue.

-I have added some more granulating colours to the pebbles at the bottom as I felt they were too prominent, being light and at the edge of the picture.
+I have added some more granulating colours to the pebbles at the bottom as I felt they were too prominent, being light in tone and at the edge of the picture.

-I decided to paint the two fish with orange.
-They looked okay in the early stages but towards the end they looked to dull - more carp than Koi!
+I decided to paint the two fish orange.
+They looked okay in the early stages but towards the end they looked too dull - more carp than Koi!